musicofdawei/portfolio/index.md

 ## ORGANIZERS

 The quickest way to contact EHPHCI's organizers is via their shared email, <ehphci@googlegroups.com>.
+To stay connected to the workshop and its community, [join its google group](<http://ehphci-list+subscribe@googlegroups.com/>).

 [Benjamin Watson](https:/watson.csc.ncsu.edu), North Carolina State University (<bwatson@ncsu.edu>)